grugabyte/M.A.T.H./README.md

 Linux & mac (needs git installed): git clone https://github.com/grugabyte/M.A.T.H./

-To use, open a terminal window in Linux or Mac (make sure the shell ebing used is bash) "cd M.A.T.H./"
+To use, open a terminal window in Linux or Mac (make sure the shell being used is bash) "cd M.A.T.H./"
 "bash script1.sh"